East Regional Library is currently closed due to ongoing HVAC issues.

 Caroline

-Caroline has loved libraries since she could read, and she loves incorporating science, health, and arts into accessible and creative programs.
-She loves reading most genres, especially middle grade and young adult, fiction with hints of magic, novels in verse, humanities nonfiction, and graphic novels.
-She graduated with a B.S. in Kinesiology from UNCG and is currently in their graduate program for Library and Information Science.
-When not at the library, Caroline loves spending time with her kids (who love to read, too!) and her favorite people, reading, hiking, walking, running, music, and our NC mountains.
+Caroline has loved libraries since before she could read, and she loves incorporating science and arts into accessible and creative programs.
+She loves reading most genres, especially middle grade and young adult, fiction with magic, novels in verse, humanities nonfiction, and graphic novels.
+She graduated with a B.S. in Kinesiology and Master of Library and Information Science from UNCG.
+When not at the library, Caroline loves spending time with her kids (who love to read, too!) and her favorite people, reading, hiking, exploring, music, and our NC mountains.

 Pronouns: she/her